albizures/vyke-results/README.md

 > Error values don't need to be an error, they can be anything

 ### unwrap
-Unwraps the result return the value or throwing the error
+Unwraps the result value or throws the error
 > [!TIP]
 > alias of `r.unwrap`
 ```ts